 The ultra-refined follicular unit transplant is still the gold standard of hair transplantation.
 This method is still the most common surgical approach in hair restoration surgery.
 Follicular Unit Hair Transplantation (FUT) in our Portland, OR area office involves the removal of a strip of superficial layers of hair bearing scalp from the back and sides of the head (donor area).
 The strip is dissected into fine follicular units with the help of microscopes and are transplanted in to the bald areas (recipient area).

 The main advantage of this method is to cover wider areas as it gives scope for obtaining a larger number of grafts in a single session.

 Although this method leaves a thin scar in the donor area, by virtue of the latest advancements in the technology, this can be minimized by a technique called tricophytic closure.
 This method helps in minimizing the scar which is almost invisible after some time and even new hair growth is seen through it in most of the patients.

 The survival rate of grafts is very important to achieve good results post hair transplantation.
 Dr. Fallon takes care in each and every step of the procedure to assure that your procedure achieves maximum graft survival and hair growth.

 The advantages of strip harvesting over follicular unit extraction (FUE) is that more hair follicles can be transplanted, and in less time.
-And since only the area where the strip is removed is shaved, once the donor area is closed the hair above covers the sutures immediately.Contact us now to schedule your free consultation with Dr. Fallon.
+And since only the area where the strip is removed is shaved, once the donor area is closed the hair above covers the sutures immediately.Contact us now to schedule your hair loss consultation with Dr. Fallon.

 Minimizing The Linear Donor Scar